emiHuy/sorting-visualizer/README.md

 * Recommended IDE: IntelliJ IDEA

 ## File Information
+* InputPaneTop.java: GUI used for input and user interactions (on top)
-* InputPane.java: GUI used for input and user interactions
+* InputPaneBottom.java: GUI used for input and user interactions (on bottom)
 * Element.java: object to be sorted
 * Sort.java: contains sorting algorithms
 * AlgorithmPane: pane used to visually demonstrate sorting algorithm